LaterVICTOR/Web-Adminstrator/README.md

 - Ensure that SSL is properly configured for secure communication.
 - Customize error handling and logging based on your preferences.
+- I am using CloudFlare Proxy to avoid creating the SSL the Nginx

 ## Additional Script